zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 2.md

 ![](./Image_EcommerceManagement/image308.png)

-A status “**the pattern has been generated succes sfully** “ would be shown on the pop-up screen.
+A status “**the pattern has been generated successfully** “ would be shown on the pop-up screen.

 ![](./Image_EcommerceManagement/image310.png)